+The creation of the Office for Students (OfS) as a new regulator for HE in England has now consolidated the metricization and marketization of the sector as demanded by HERA.
 Described by BIS as a ‘non-departmental public body’ operating ‘at arm’s length from Government,’ the OfS is intended as an ‘explicitly pro-competition and pro-student choice’ organization, as well as a ‘consumer focused market regulator’ much like Ofcom in the media sector and Ofwat in water services.
 Its chair is Sir Michael Barber, formerly the ‘deliverology’ champion under Tony Blair’s government, a partner at management consultancy McKinsey, and more recently the chief education adviser at the global education business Pearson.
 At Pearson Barber oversaw its attempted transformation into a ‘digital-first’ company focused on digital data analytics and adaptive learning technologies for both the schools and universities sectors.

 Barber was also the co-author of a 2013 report on the future of HE in the UK with the IPPR think tank, which argued: